 Cholera: A pilot study of homoeopathic treatment of cholera during an epidemic in Peru appeared to show that it was effective.
 A subsequent double blind study showed no difference between active homoeopathic treatment and placebo treatment.
-Various technical problems were encountered .
+Various technical problems were encountered (238).
 Further research is certainly needed.
-We would remember here that results of such research depend largely of the sample size.
-Looking at childhood diarrhea Dr Jacob J. demonstrated this very well and concluded: "Previous studies have shown a positive treatment effect of individualized homeopathic treatment for acute childhood diarrhoea, but sample sizes were small and results were just at or near the level of statistical significance.
-Because all three studies followed the same basic study design, the combined data from these three studies were analyzed to obtain greater statistical power.